surlykke/WindowArranger/README.md

 ### Surplus windows

-Open windows that are not mentioned in the configuration will be left in a workspace named `window_arranger_temp_workspace`.
+Open windows that are not mentioned in the configuration will be left in a workspace numbered one higher than the number of workspaces you've defined.
+So if you've defined 3 workspaces, surplus windows will end end workspace `4`.